Administration & Board of Directors

-Fire Inspector, Liaison to Marin County Fire Prevention Officers
+Deputy Fire Marshal, Liaison to Marin County Fire Prevention Officers

-Larry started his fire service career in 2006, serving with the City of South San Francisco and Napa Fire Departments before joining Kentfield Fire Protection District in 2018.
+Larry started his fire service career in 2006, serving with the City of South San Francisco and Napa Fire Departments before joining the Kentfield Fire Protection District in 2018.
 During his time in Napa, Larry was part of the city’s emergency response and management of the 2014 South Napa Earthquake and the 2017 North Bay/Wine Country Fires.
 Throughout his career, Larry has excelled at the development and administration of fire prevention, inspection and investigation related programs.
+Larry is the Executive Officer of the Marin County Fire Investigation Team and the Vice-President of the Marin County Fire Prevention Officers.
 He holds professional certifications from California’s Office of the State Fire Marshal for Fire Prevention Officer, Fire Protection Specialist, Fire Plans Examiner and Fire Investigator.
 Larry resides in Novato with his wife and son.

 Watershed Resources Manager